Are you at the Boston Marathon? Share your photos

 The man was identified by prosecutors as Kevin Edson, also known as Kayvon Edson.
 He was arrested and charged with disorderly conduct, disturbing the peace and possession of a hoax device, Halstead said.

 A bomb squad inspected the bag and deemed it safe.

 “In the process of rendering that safe, we noticed a second backpack off to the side,” Halstead said.
 “Nobody claimed ownership of it.
 At that time, that bag was rendered safe.”

-In Tuesday's incident, the superintendent said, the "training kicked in."
+Halstead said his officers are ready for this year’s marathon.
+In Tuesday’s incident, he said, the “training kicked in.”

 “I have utmost praise for my officer,” Halstead said.
 “That’s what he’s trained to do, that’s what he did, and that’s why I’m proud of the guys of this department.”

 Memorial: ‘We are America, we own the finish line’